History of the Jews in Hungary: Germany invades Hungary

-On March 18, 1944, Adolf Hitler summoned Horthy to a conference in Austria, where he demanded greater acquiescence from the Hungarian state.
-Horthy resisted, but his efforts were fruitless – German tanks rolled into Budapest while he attended the conference.
+On March 18, 1944, Adolf Hitler summoned Hungarian regent Miklós Horthy to a conference in Austria, where he demanded greater acquiescence from the Hungarian state.
+Horthy resisted, but his efforts were fruitless: German tanks rolled into Budapest while he attended the conference.
 On March 23, the government of Döme Sztójay was installed.
 Among his other first moves, Sztójay legalised the Arrow Cross Party, which quickly began organising.
 During the four days interregnum following the German occupation, the Ministry of the Interior was put in the hands of László Endre and László Baky, right-wing politicians well known for their hostility to Jews.
 Their boss, Andor Jaross, was another committed antisemite.
-Immediately after the occupation, the German and Hungarian authorities established Judenrats throughout the country.
+Immediately after the occupation, the German and Hungarian authorities established Judenräte throughout Hungary.

 A few days later, Ruthenia, Northern Transylvania, and the border region with Croatia and Serbia were placed under military command.
-On April 9, Prime Minister Döme Sztójay and the Germans obliged Hungary to place at the disposal of the Reich 300,000 Jewish laborers.
+On April 9, Prime Minister Sztójay and the Germans obliged Hungary to place at the disposal of the Reich 300,000 Jewish laborers.
 Five days later, on April 14, Endre, Baky, and Adolf Eichmann, the SS officer in charge of organising the deportation of Hungarian Jews to the German Reich, decided to deport all the Jews of Hungary.